MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/upgrade-to-Teams-on-prem-considerations.md

 - Microsoft Teams
 ---

-# Upgrade from Skype for Business to Teams &mdash; for IT administrators
+# Upgrade considerations for organizations with Skype for Business Server on-premises &mdash; for IT administrators

 This article describes additional considerations for organizations with Skype for Business Server on-premises.
 This article is the fourth of several that describe upgrade concepts and implementation for IT administrators.